 Opt for unexpected pairings

-IMO, the girls with the most interesting style have a knack for throwing together lewks that catch you off guard.
+IMO, the girls with the most interesting style have a knack for throwing together outfits that catch you off guard.

 Start with your outfit, and then finish it off with shoes and accessories that balance the look.

-Case in point: this feminine lewk paired with a men’s watch (I’m more than a wee bit obsessed with the tomboy vibe of this Louis Vuitton one, especially when it’s chilling alongside a silk cami and strappy heels).
+Case in point: this feminine look paired with a men’s watch (I’m more than a wee bit obsessed with the tomboy vibe of this one from Louis Vuitton, especially when it’s chilling alongside a silk cami and strappy heels).

 Harness the power of accessories